Battle of Pieve al Toppo

-The Battle of Pieve al Toppo was a battle fought between Arezzo and Siena.
+The Battle of Pieve al Toppo was fought between Arezzo and Siena.
 The two sides engaged in the battle, and Arezzo was able to take the town.
 Later on in history, Florence would take over the town, and Arezzo was forced to retake it all over again.

 Background

 Arezzo was a powerful city state in Medieval Italy.
 It wanted control of the Province of Siena, but there were already inhabitants, the people of Siena.
 And so the only choice was war.
 An excuse was easy to make; Arezzo was Ghibelline, and Siena was Guelph.
 The two sides were at war in the Wars of the Guelphs and Ghibellines, and Arezzo was given the absolute right to invade Siena.

 Battle

 The aggressors went looking for battle.
 They found a force of Guelphs awaiting them at the fields of Pieve al Toppo, in Tuscany.
 The two sides engaged, and Arezzo emerged as the winner of the battle.